Usage of neon underglow lighting is governed by Utah Code, Title 41: Motor Vehicles, Chapter 6a: Traffic Code, Part 16: Vehicle Equipment.

 - No flashing or rotating lights are allowed

-To be safe we recommend avoiding red and blue colors altogether, and any combination of red, blue and white lights which may imitate an emergency vehicle.
+To be safe (even on private property) we recommend avoiding red and blue colors altogether, and any combination of red, blue and white lights which may imitate an emergency vehicle.
+Furthermore, we strongly advise using any rotating or flashing lights.

-Note: we’ve been advised by a member of Utah Highway Patrol that unless the vehicle is on private property, off-road or being used for display purposes only, all underglow is illegal.
-We are unable to find any laws or statutes to support this claim.
-Use at your own risk.
+According to our contact from Utah Highway Patrol, unless the vehicle is on private property, off-road or being used for display purposes only, all underglow is illegal.

 Utah vehicle lighting laws